wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 ## Special variables wx...

-*   wxsubscripts tells _Maxima_ if it should convert variable names that contain an underscore (`R_150` or the like) into subscripted variables.
+*   `wxsubscripts` tells _Maxima_ if it should convert variable names that contain an underscore (`R_150` or the like) into subscripted variables.
 See `wxdeclare_subscript` for details which variable names are automatically converted.
-*   wxfilename This variable contains the name of the file currently opened in _wxMaxima_.
+*   `wxfilename`: This variable contains the name of the file currently opened in _wxMaxima_.
 On Windows this piece of information is available only if in the configuration dialogue the checkbox `Maxima/maxima's pwd is path to document` is checked.
-*   wxplot\_pngcairo tells whether _wxMaxima_ tries to use _gnuplot_âs
+*   `wxplot_pngcairo` tells whether _wxMaxima_ tries to use _gnuplot_âs
     pngcairo terminal that provides more line styles and a better overall graphics quality.
 This variable can be used for reading or overriding the respective setting in the configuration dialog.
-*   wxplot\_size defines the size of embedded plots.
+*   `wxplot_size` defines the size of embedded plots.
-*   wxchangedir: On most operating systems _wxMaxima_ automatically sets _Maxima_âs working directory to the directory of the current file.
+*   `wxchangedir`: On most operating systems _wxMaxima_ automatically sets _Maxima_âs working directory to the directory of the current file.
 This allows file I/O (e.g. by `read_matrix`) to work without specifying the whole path to the file that has to be read or written.
 On